mobxjs/mobx/docs/refguide/observe.md

 * Observable arrays (created using `mobservable.observable(array)`).
 Possibly emitted event types are `"update"` and `"splice"`.
 * Plain objects will be passed through `mobservable.observable` first.
 See 'Observable objects' for further details.
 * Plain arrays are _not_ accepted by `observe`.
 Pass them through `mobservable.observable` first.
+* Observable object / map + property name (string) can be used to observe a single property.

 The function returns a `disposer` function that can be used to cancel the observer.